WysockiD/The-Vault-App/README.md

 A Django web app that is optimized for a specific inventory tracking system.

-Startup Django App Basics for who the code is intended
+Startup Django App Basics for who the code is intended:
 ---
 + Open your command terminal
 + `cd` into the root folder `.../The-Vault-App-main`.